 Avoiding it is pretty simple.
 Looking somewhere else would help the eyes to relax.
 Do it every 5-10 minutes for a few seconds.
 It will be enough.

 What about the mental side of addiction to a cell phone?

 Cell phones make it too easy to access social media for teenagers.
 You don’t need to go home and turn on the computer.
 You have to take a phone from your pocket, unlock it, and launch the app.
 And a teenager can do it everywhere.
 At home, school, in transport, while walking in the street.
-As a result, a lot of students regularly check social media for updates, chat a lot, and look for something to laugh.
-Almost everyone has an account on Facebook, Instagram, Snapchat.
+As a result, a lot of students regularly check social media for updates, chat a lot, and look for something to laugh at.
+Almost everyone has an account on Facebook, Instagram, or Snapchat.

 Does cell phone addiction need any treatment?